beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 ### Only mark statically-dispatched extension members; don't mark conflicting conformances.

+The problem with this approach is that the conflict is the surprising part.
+It doesn't matter all that much whether protocol extension members are dispatched statically or dynamically *except* if there's a conflict;
+*then* you're getting into potential bug territory.
+The `@incoherent` keyword is what makes this mistake impossible to make accidentally; without it, this is merely a proposal to force people to annotate their protocol extensions more clearly.

 ### Only mark conflicting conformances; don't mark statically-dispatched extension members.

+Without the `final` keyword (or the `default` alternative mentioned above) on the extension members themselves, it's impossible to tell at a glance which members are overridable and which ones aren't.
+This makes predicting incoherent conformance errors an exercise in trial-and-error, or at least in visual-diffing two separate parts of the code to figure out what's going on.
+Without the `final` keyword, in other words, avoiding conflicts when you write your code instead of discovering them when you compile it is much more difficult.